Inhaltsverzeichnis

 Related topics at LoF24

-Spencer-Brown's Laws of Form systematically show a development of states: Initially, he defines a form as the distinction between a marked and an unmarked state.
-In the further course, the unmarked state transforms into an imaginary, unstable, virtual and finally a mentally creative state.
+This is his narrative: In the introduction, he defines a form as the distinction between a marked and an unmarked state.
+In the course of the Laws of Form, the unmarked state transforms into the imaginary, the unstable, the virtual, and finally into the spiritually creative state.
 The unmarked state proves to be far more than the mere negation of the marked state.
-It contains the “formal seeds” (LoF, 101) from which further development can emerge and lead to new states.
+It contains the "formal seeds" (LoF German ed., 87; LoF, 101) from which further development can proceed and lead into novel states.

 I want to start with a practical example: In 1965, Spencer-Brown filed a patent for an electronically controlled lift control system with which an elevator operator can be replaced by an automatic machine (Spencer-Brown, 1965a and b).
 An elevator cannot change direction everywhere, but only when it is on a floor.
 A conflict arises when it is requested from above and below at the same time.
 Where should it go first?
 The solution is to add a memory that only contains one value: The last movement was downwards or upwards.
 If there is a conflict, the elevator continues in the direction it has already taken.
 At the latest when it reaches the top or bottom floor, there can only be one clear request, so that it can turn around and serve the requests from the other floors.
 (This system is rigid and cannot, for example, react to emergencies when an injured person needs to be transported urgently).